dkandalov/code-history-mining/README.md

  Note that it requires loading file content and can slow down grabbing history and IDE responsiveness.

 #### Visualize
-By default cvs files with history are saved to [\<plugins folder\>](http://devnet.jetbrains.com/docs/DOC-181)/code-history-mining" folder.
+By default cvs files with history are saved to "[plugins folder](http://devnet.jetbrains.com/docs/DOC-181)/code-history-mining" folder.
 Files from this folder are displayed in plugin menu.
 Each csv file will have sub-menu with visualizations: